hedgepigdaniel/hedgepigdaniel.github.io/_posts/2020-03-23-correcting-lens-distortion-with-ffmpeg.markdown

 The photo of the pattern (which was on a TV screen, which is flat), looks like this:

-{% include image.html url="/assets/img/chess-raw.png" description="Raw photo of chessboard pattern" %}
+{% include image.html url="/assets/img/chess-raw.png" description="Original photo of chessboard pattern" %}

 If you didn't know that the test image was a chess board, it wouldn't be obvious that in real life its all straight lines and right angles.
 My aim is to take this image from the camera, and produce an output that looks (geometrically) like the test image.